Streamline Hotel: Decay and restoration efforts

-The hotel has later grown more decrepit through the years, such as rusty walls and sun damage.
+The hotel had grown more decrepit through the years, showing rust stained walls and sun damage.
 A police chief once called the building a "den of iniquity."
-However, the plaque stated that the building was restored by owner Eric G. Doyle.
-In 2006, Frank Heckman, chairman of the Main Street-South Atlantic Avenue Redevelopment Board stated that Daytona Beach expressed interest in purchasing the hotel, potentially converting the building to a NASCAR museum and tourist attraction. $400,000 had reportedly appeared on the board's budget under the "historic preservation" category, which is apparently intended to help restore the hotel.
+However, a plaque stated that the building was restored by owner Eric G. Doyle.
+In 2006, Frank Heckman, chairman of the Main Street-South Atlantic Avenue Redevelopment Board stated that Daytona Beach expressed interest in purchasing the hotel, potentially converting the building to a NASCAR museum and tourist attraction. $400,000 had reportedly appeared on the board's budget under the "historic preservation" category, which was possibly intended to help restore the hotel.
 However, Daytona Beach's finance director denied any knowledge of the funds.
 The building has also been used as a youth hostel and a retirement home owned by an evangelist who claimed to have ministered Elvis Presley.
 In 2011, Zetta Baker, one of the founders of the Victory Lane Racing Association (VLRA), an organization that helps racing families in need, announced at the group's annual meeting that they would purchase the building; however, the deal fell through.
 In 2014, it was announced that the hotel had been sold to local businessman Eddie Hennessy, who planned to renovate it into a "South Beach, art-deco style boutique hotel".
 As part of this effort, the hotel was featured on an October 2014 episode of Hotel Impossible.
 The hotel was renovated and reopened in May 2017.
 The renovation ended up costing $6 million and included completely gutting the building.
 The Streamline Hotel went to online auction in April 2019 after Hennessy decided to exit the hotel business.
 Two weeks after the hotel was taken off the auction block, it was announced the hotel was no longer for sale.